Code-Institute-Submissions/TeachFlow/testing.md

 * Maps section (map and info content )
     * Clicked all four 'country' buttons, map and info content appears as expected
-    * Clicked on all markers in country maps, content appears as expected.
+    * Clicked on all markers in each country map, content appears as expected.

 * Contact us section
-    * Tested form submission, section collapes as expected on successfully sending a message.
+    * Tested form submission, section collapses as expected on successfully sending a message.
     * Tested each 'required' field, all confirmed to be needed.

 #### game.html